Winael/Notes/md/Ubuntu/announcing-the-ubucoun-summit.md

 UbuCons are a remarkable achievement from the Ubuntu community: a network of conferences across the globe, organized by volunteers passionate about Open Source and about collaborating, contributing, and socializing around Ubuntu.
 The UbuCon at SCALE has been one of the most successful ones, and this year we are kicking it up a notch.
 -->

-Les UbuCons sont une réussite remarquable de la communauté Ubuntu : un réseau de conférences à travers le monde, organisé par des bénévoles passionnés par l'Open Source et la collaboration, la contribution, et la socialisation autour d'Ubuntu.
+Les UbuCons sont une réussite remarquable de la communauté Ubuntu : un réseau de conférences à travers le monde, organisé par des bénévoles passionnés par l'Open Source ainsi que la collaboration, la contribution, et la socialisation autour d'Ubuntu.
 L'UbuCon à SCALE a été l'une des plus réussies, et cette année nous allons monter d'un cran.

 <!-- lang: EN
 Enter the UbuCon Summit.
 In discussions with the [Community Council][3], and after the [participation of some Ubuntu team members at the Community Leadership Summit][4] a few months ago, one of the challenges that we identified our community is facing was the lack of a global event to meet face to face after the UDS era.
 While UbuCons continue to thrive as regional conferences, one of the conclusions we reached was that we needed a way to bring everyone together on a bigger setting to complement the UbuCon fabric: the Summit.
 -->

 Entrez dans le Sommet UbuCon.
-En discutant avec le [Conseil de la Communauté][3], et après la [participation de certains membres de l'équipe Ubuntu au Sommet de la Direction de Communauté][4] il ya quelques mois, l'un des défis que nous avons identifiés est que notre communauté est confrontée au manque d'un événement mondial pour pouvoir rencontrer face à face après l'ère des UDS.
+En discutant avec le [Conseil de la Communauté][3], et après la [participation de certains membres de l'équipe Ubuntu au Sommet de la Direction de Communauté][4] il y a quelques mois, l'un des défis que nous avons identifiés est que notre communauté est confrontée au manque d'événement mondial permettant de se rencontrer face à face après l'ère des UDS.
 Alors que les UbuCons continuent à prospérer en tant conférences régionales, l'une des conclusions à laquelle nous sommes parvenus, est que nous avons besoin d'un moyen de rassembler tout le monde sur un plus grand paramètre pour compléter le tissu des UbuCon: le Sommet.

 <!-- lang: EN
 The Summit is the expansion of the traditional UbuCon: more content and at a bigger scale.
 But at the same maintaining the grass-roots spirit and the community-driven organization that has made these events successful.